gerzhan/hapi-mongodb-models/README.md

     - defaults to `mongodb://localhost:27017`
 - settings: *Optional.* Provide extra settings to the connection, see [documentation](http://mongodb.github.io/node-mongodb-native/driver-articles/mongoclient.html#mongoclient-connect-options).
 - decorate: *Optional.* Rather have exposed objects accessible through server and request decorations.
 You cannot mix different types of decorations.
-    - If `true`, `server.mongo` or `request.mongo`
+    - If `true`, `server.db` or `request.db`
     - If it's a string, `server.<string>` or `request.<string>`

-Several objects are exposed by this plugin :
+Some objects are exposed under `server` and `request` by this plugin:

-- `db` : connection object to the database, if an array was provided for the configuration, it will be an array of connections in the same order
+- `connection` : Mongoose connection object, if an array was provided for the configuration, it will be an array of connections in the same order
-- `lib` : mongodb library in case you need to use it
 - `ObjectID` : mongodb ObjectID constructor in case you need to use it

 Usage example :